Prince-elector: History

 The German practice of electing monarchs began when ancient Germanic tribes formed ad hoc coalitions and elected the leaders thereof.
 Elections were irregularly held by the Franks, whose successor states include France and the Holy Roman Empire.
-The French monarchy eventually became hereditary, but the Holy Roman Emperors remained elective, at least in theory, although the Habsburgs provided most of the later monarchs.
+The French monarchy eventually became hereditary, but the Holy Roman Emperors remained elective.
 While all free men originally exercised the right to vote in such elections, suffrage eventually came to be limited to the leading men of the realm.
-In the election of Lothar II in 1125, a small number of eminent nobles chose the monarch and then submitted him to the remaining magnates for their approbation.
+In the election of Lothar III in 1125, a small number of eminent nobles chose the monarch and then submitted him to the remaining magnates for their approbation.

 Soon, the right to choose the monarch was settled on an exclusive group of princes, and the procedure of seeking the approval of the remaining nobles was abandoned.
 The college of electors was mentioned in 1152 and again in 1198.
-The composition of electors at that time is unclear, but appears to have included representatives of the church and the dukes of the four nations of Germany: the Franks (Duchy of Franconia), Swabians (Duchy of Swabia), Saxons (Duchy of Saxony) and Bavarians (Duchy of Bavaria).
+The composition of electors at that time is unclear, but appears to have included bishops and the dukes of the stem duchies.